 III.
-Respect diversity with a sense of belonging and social harmony • List differences in the • Identify the physical Display good physical appearance of differences of behaviour while individuals. individuals in the participating in an • Explain the importance same class. activity. of respecting individual • Identify ways to Accept individual differences. appreciate and differences while • Explain the importance motivate team-work. participating in of being responsible and Follow basic physical activities. following rules and instructions during • Is courteous and regulations. activities. respectful to each other.
+Respect diversity with a sense of belonging and social harmony

+- List differences in the physical appearance of individuals. - Explain the importance of respecting individual differences. - Explain the importance of being responsible and following rules and regulations. - Identify the physical differences of individuals in the same class. - Identify ways to appreciate and motivate team-work. - Follow basic instructions during activities. - Display good behaviour while participating in an activity. - Accept individual differences while participating in physical activities. - Is courteous and respectful to each other.

-6.4 INDICATORS FOR COMPETENCY IV
+6.4 Indicators for competency IV